dmkitui/ISS-Tracker-Webapp/README.md

 A user can also sign up and be informed when the ISS will over-fly the user's current location as determined by the web app.

-The webapp is live here: [http://iss-tracker-webapp.herokuapp.com/home].
+The webapp is live [http://iss-tracker-webapp.herokuapp.com/home](http://iss-tracker-webapp.herokuapp.com/home).

 ## Getting Started